amirsoroush/Python_Hashmaps/README.md

 # Usage

-It has the same interface as the built-in `dict`.
+It has the same interface as the built-in `dict` class.

 ```python
 >>> from pyhashmaps import (